kevinhartmann23/genz-translator/README.md

 ## Niche Audience
 The additional research and goal of this project was to consider a specific, unique audience.
 Some would say a **Niche Audience**.
 The goal was to gain experience writing anf understanding **User Personas** and **User Stories/Acceptance Criteria**.

 For more infomation view the [User Persona](https://docs.google.com/presentation/d/1ZpUWLAnlkzL5I9KFWLDt_iJwAKBFLHIRbwdyEyyWvsM/edit?usp=sharing) documentation

+### Other Learning Goals:
+- Gain Experience with a Compenent Library
+- Sharpen Knowledge of Hooks (useState, useContext, useEffect)
+- Develop my React Skills (especially component structure and router)
+- More experience with cypress testing

 ## Setup Instructions